 Selfie Sticks are simply not allowed at Disney.
 Pack one and you won’t be bringing it home.

 Towels are a dime a dozen at Disney.
 You can get them from your resort, from the pool area and you can buy one in a pinch from many of the stores in the parks.
+But you should pack a towel if you plan to go to the waterparks, or purchase one for a few dollars instead.

 Looking for something to sit on when you are waiting for the parades or fireworks?
 Try a monkey mat instead!